 To throttle bandwidth used for updates, set the throttle option in /etc/dnf/dnf.conf to e.g. 2M (2 Mb/s).
 The value is in bytes per second, and you can use the suffixes ‘k’, ‘M’, and ‘G’.

 Check for updates less frequently

 One strategy that can reduce update overhead a little is to check for updates less often.
-By default, repository metadata is considered fresh for two days and will then be updated.
+By default, repository metadata is considered fresh for two days, yet it will be automatically updated every hour (by the dnf-makecache.timer systemd unit).
 You can extend this time by increasing the cache expiration time.
 This is not recommended for systems with high security requirements.

-To check for updates less often, set the metadata_expire option in /etc/dnf/dnf.conf to e.g. 518400 (6 days in seconds).
+To check for updates less often, set the metadata_expire and the metadata_timer_sync options in /etc/dnf/dnf.conf to e.g. 172800 (2 days in seconds).